Advice & tips

 All horses will come with some form of health issue that we may not even be aware of but they do just fine.

-Don't fuss over little things so much.
+Don't fuss over little things.

 Ocassionally you will have some exceptions to the rule but it's hard to find.
 Or if they do have health issues they are easy to work through.
 Nothing is perfect after all!